 Another major decision affecting insurance costs is what portion of the health insurance costs you will cover.
 Some employers choose to cover a percentage of the premiums, usually ranging from 50-100% of the premiums.
 Sometimes employers will pay a portion of premiums for the employee only, and leave the employee responsible for the cost of any family coverage.
 Another approach is to provide a flat dollar amount for the coverage, with employees responsible for the remainder, which could vary based on whether they cover their spouse or dependents.

 As an employer, you also have a choice on who can be covered by the insurance plan.
 You can offer coverage just to the employee, to the employee and spouse, or family coverage.
 Offering coverage to spouses and families may cost more if you help pay for the coverage, but it can be an important way to attract and retain employees with families.

 Additionally, you can choose whether to extend coverage to full-time employees only, or to part-time employees as well.
 Many companies choose to extend coverage only to full-time employees working 30 hours a week or more.

 Get a quote on Group Health Insurance

 As an employer, providing a Group Health Insurance plan for your employees can not only be an important benefit, but it can also be a legal requirement, depending on the size of your business.
-Understanding the types of plans available and how Group Health Insurance can be customized for the needs of your business and its employees is an important part of building your business’s risk management strategy, as well as providing crucial health care coverage for your employees.
+Understanding the types of plans available and how Group Health Insurance can be customized for the needs of your business and its employees is an important part of building your business’s risk management strategy, as well as providing crucial employee health insurance for your employees.